Two-Electron Correlations in the Metallic Electron Gas

-Besides, the parameter $F_1^s$ plays a crucial role in determining the effective mass $m^*$ through the relation $m^*/m = 1+F_1^s$, where $m$ represents the bare electron mass.
-Our finding that $F_1^s$ approaches zero in the metallic density regime, which confirms the findings through the variational Monte Carlo and VDMC~\cite{TakadaEM,markus2023,haule2022single} that the effective mass approximately equals the bare mass in this regime.
+In addition, the parameter $F_1^s$ plays a crucial role in determining the effective mass $m^*$ through the relation $m^*/m = 1+F_1^s$, where $m$ represents the bare electron mass.
+Our finding that $F_1^s$ remains small ($|F_1^s|\lesssim 0.05$) throughout the metallic density regime confirms the variational Monte Carlo and VDMC results~\cite{TakadaEM,markus2023,haule2022single} that the effective mass approximately equals the bare mass in this regime.

-Figure \ref{fig:LQI-AR} displays the angle-resolved Landau quasiparticle interaction $F_{\sigma\sigma'}(\theta)$ versus $\cos\theta$ at $r_s=1$ and $5$ for both parallel ($\uparrow\uparrow$) and anti-parallel spin ($\uparrow\downarrow$) configurations.
-The bare exchange Coulomb interaction $W_{\rm Ex}(\mathbf{k}_1,\mathbf{k}_2) = -N_Fv(|\mathbf{k}_1-\mathbf{k}_2|)$ is shown for comparison.
-In the parallel spin channel, many-body screening substantially modifies the quasiparticle interaction from the bare exchange.
-At $r_s=1$, $F_{\uparrow\uparrow}(\theta)$ deviates from the bare exchange primarily at small angles with rapid variation as $\theta \to \pi$, while at $r_s=5$, deviations occur across all angles with a smoother angular dependence.
-This evolution indicates increasing locality of the quasiparticle interaction and enhanced screening at larger $r_s$ values.
-For the anti-parallel spin channel, where the bare two-electron short-range interaction vanishes, the quasiparticle interaction emerges entirely from many-body effects.
-Notably, $F_{\uparrow\downarrow}(\theta)$ exhibits minima at $\theta = \pi$ for both $r_s$ values, where the incoming electron's momentum and spin are opposite, potentially relating to Cooper pairing instability from dynamic screening potentieffects~\cite{PhysRevB.106.L220502}.
+Figure~\ref{fig:LQI-AR} displays the angle-resolved Landau quasiparticle interaction $F_{\sigma\sigma'}(\theta)$ versus $\cos\theta$ at $r_s=1$ and $5$ for both parallel ($\uparrow\uparrow$) and antiparallel spin ($\uparrow\downarrow$) configurations, together with the bare exchange Coulomb interaction $W_{\rm Ex}(\mathbf{k}_1,\mathbf{k}_2) = -N_Fv(|\mathbf{k}_1-\mathbf{k}_2|)$ for reference.
+Two features of the many body effect are observed through our data.
+First, in the parallel-spin channel, $F_{\uparrow\uparrow}(\theta)$ deviates from the bare exchange primarily at small angles at $r_s=1$ but becomes smoothly angle-dependent at $r_s=5$ with deviations across all angles, indicating enhanced screening and an increasingly local quasiparticle interaction as the density decreases---a trend that naturally justifies an LDA treatment of the charge channel.
+Second, the antiparallel-spin channel $F_{\uparrow\downarrow}(\theta)$, which receives no bare short-range contribution, develops a pronounced minimum at $\theta=\pi$ associated with dynamical screening that drives Cooper-pairing instability~\cite{PhysRevB.106.L220502}.